Gwyn Hanssen Pigott: Giorgio Morandi

 Hanssen Piggot might have come to arranging her work in groupings as still life compositions reluctantly, but it was definitely not without influences.
 Hanssen Piggot describes her interest in the paintings of Italian Giorgio Morandi in her essay Truth in Form: Pulled-Back Simplicity.
 The still lifes of the English painter Ben Nicholson also played a part.
 Hanssen Pigott describes how her work differs from the aspirations of Leach and Cardew:

 I no longer care if the cup, with its careful handle and balanced weight (the heritage of years of tea set making), stands unused among a quiet group of table-top objects arranged as a still life, somewhere higher than table height.
 It is still a cup—an everyday object as ordinary and simple as can be—but from somewhere, because of its tense or tenuous relationship with other simple, recognized, even banal objects, pleasure comes.

 Collections

 Gwyn Hanssen Pigott’s work can be found in the following collections.

 Australian collections

-Art Gallery of South Australia, National Gallery of Australia, National Gallery of Victoria.
+Art Gallery of South Australia, Art Gallery of Western Australia, National Gallery of Australia, National Gallery of Victoria.
 Provincial galleries in Ballarat, Bathurst, Bendigo, Cairns, Castlemaine, Darwin, Devonport, Federation University Australia; Geelong, Gippsland, Gladstone, Gold Coast, Ipswich, Launceston, Newcastle, Orange, Shepparton, Stanthorpe and Townsville.
 Queensland University of Technology, Brisbane; University of New South Wales, Sydney; Tasmanian School of Art, Hobart.